Frequently Asked Questions

 WEBSITE URL: www.nittanycommonsofwb.com

-**If you are a renewing resident (you currently live here) you do NOT have to pay a new application fee or security deposit, as long as you sign your new lease before May 31st of the current year!
-We will simply transfer your security deposit to your new account, and the application fee, application, and guarantor form will transfer as well.**
+If you are a RENEWING resident (already living here) you do NOT have to pay a new application fee or deposit, as long as you sign your new lease before the lease end date of the current year.
+If the deposit has increased, you will be required to pay the balance of the old deposit and the new deposit unless otherwise stated.
+We will simply transfer your deposit to your new account, and the application, application fee, and guarantor form will transfer from year to year as well, and any move-out charges will be added to your portal instead.

 Q. What room options do I have?